Women in Tech Africa: Women in Tech Week (WiTW)

 This digital festival brings women in tech globally together to celebrate success and impact through leadership training, peer learning, and workshops.
 The focus topics are related to technology, entrepreneurship, work–life balance, and leadership.
 The audience for these events generally comprises women tech entrepreneurs, girls aspiring for STEM careers and C level executive women.
 These events focus not only on women in Africa but African women all across the globe.
 Currently, WiTW received an endorsement from the Graca Machel Trust.

 MTN GirlCode

 In collaboration with the MTN Foundation, Women in Tech Africa organized the MTN Girl Code project in 2017.
 This project sought to increase the number of women participating in the MTN App Challenge (an MTN initiative run annually), improve the number of ladies in the coding ecosystem in Ghana and encourage the number of female in the African Startup eco-system.
 Trainings were in business validation, mobile app and IoT development and game and animation development.

 #HerFuture Africa Boot Camp

-In Collaboration with ATBN (UK) and Comic Relief, #HerFuture Africa, a female entrepreneurship empowerment project aimed at empowering and equipping young women with the necessary tools to address the needs of their respective societies.
+In Collaboration with ATBN (UK) and Comic Relief, #HerFuture Africa, is a female entrepreneurship empowerment project aimed at empowering and equipping young women with the necessary tools to address the needs of their respective societies.
 Participants were trained in design thinking, ideation, project plans, and business model canvas and solution generation.
 This project saw the rise of Ivy Barley, the founder of Developers in Vogue.